Accessibility Widget for Website. No-code - Poper

 Manual remediation as the gold standard, with the widget as complement

 Industry-standard accessibility programs combine four things.
 First, manual code remediation: fixing alt text, heading order, form labels, focus management, and keyboard reachability in the source HTML.
 Second, automated testing in CI using axe-core or Pa11y to catch regressions before they ship.
 Third, manual testing with real users of assistive technology (screen readers, voice control, switch access) and with disability consultants who can identify barriers automated tools miss.
-Fourth, user-facing controls (the widget) so visitors can adapt the experience to their needs without leaving your site.
-Poper covers the fourth pillar honestly and points you toward providers that handle the other three.
-We also generate the accessibility statement and the user-feedback channel that ADA and EAA both expect, so visitors who hit a barrier have a clear way to tell you, and you have a documented response process.
-That layered approach is what holds up legally and what the disability community asks for.
+Fourth, user-facing controls so visitors can adapt presentation to their needs without leaving your site.
+Poper covers the fourth pillar honestly.
+Your team still owns the statement, feedback process, testing, and source-code remediation.

 Quick reference

-What is Accessibility Widget for Website: WCAG 2.1 AA, ADA, EAA Ready?
+What is Accessibility Widget for Website: Visitor-side accessibility controls?

 An accessibility widget is an embedded launcher that gives website visitors user-facing controls for font size, contrast, dyslexic-friendly font, animation pause, and other assistive features.
 It is one piece of a WCAG and ADA compliance program, not a complete fix on its own.